 4. Share a resource

-5. Tag a client, venue, or vendor
+5. Tag a client or vendor

 Share a little of your life and increase engagement with other users by tagging clients and business vendors you’ve worked with.
-Tag your latest interior design client and a local antique furniture boutique in your Tweet about Victorian house redesigns, or tag a local home improvement outlet to compliment their new logo.
+Tag your latest interior decorating client and a local antique furniture boutique in your Tweet about Victorian house redesigns, or tag a local home improvement outlet to compliment their new logo.
 Of course, if you’re going to be including your client’s name, social media handle, or photos in any posts, you’ll need their permission first.

 6. Start a series